IBM-Bluemix-Docs/security-advisor/demo-nmap.md

     1. In the {{site.data.keyword.cloud_notm}} dashboard, click **Manage > Access (IAM)**.
     2. Select **{{site.data.keyword.cloud_notm}} API keys**.
     3. Click **Create an {{site.data.keyword.cloud_notm}} API key**
     4. Give your key a name and describe it.
 Click **Create**.
-A screen displays with your your key.
+A screen displays with your key.
     5. Click **Copy** or **Download** your key.
 When you close the screen, you can no longer access the key.

 3. Set the following variables by using the command line.